Stuart Elliott (drummer): Biography

 Elliott appeared on various TV shows including Top of the Pops playing with Tina Turner, Eric Clapton, Roxy Music and Kate Bush.
 He also appeared with Bryan Adams on the music video for Roger Daltrey's song "Let Me Down Easy".
 Bush included Elliott in her music videos of "Big Sky" (where his brother, Lindsay Elliott, was on drums), and of "Rubberband Girl".

 In 1993, Elliott joined Alan Parsons again to record Try Anything Once, they would then continue recording two more studio albums, On Air and The Time Machine, and, for the first and only time, he took the lead on vocals for a song co-written by Andrew Powell, "Take The Money and Run", which appeared on The Very Best Live album.
 With Alan Parsons, Ian Bairnson and other different musicians and singers, he toured from 1994 to 2002 covering the US, South America, Japan and big part of Europe.
 During this period he played at the Night of the Proms in 1997 as part of the Alan Parsons performance and with Simple Minds, Deborah Harry and Paul Young.

 After splitting with Alan Parsons, Elliott did a library album (music made specifically to be used in TV and film).
 He toured again with Steve Harley various times.
 Elliott also played with Jon Anderson and Alice Cooper on the Ultimate British Rock Symphony Tour.

 In 2013, Elliott got together with Al Stewart to play at the Royal Albert Hall tracks from the Year of the Cat album.
 They played again together at the same venue in 2015.
 In May 2015 he was called again by Andrew Powell along with David Paton and Tim Renwick to record an album for singer and actor Jules Knight, and in August he started to record with Al Stewart's musician Dave Nachmanoff.

 In November 2015, Elliott toured with Steve Harley and original members to celebrate the 40th anniversary of The Best Years of Our Lives.
+After 2015, Elliott remained a consistent member of Cockney Rebel until Harley's 2024 death, having previously returned to the band sporadically pre-2015 during a couple of Harley's tours in the early to mid-2000s and in 2010.